wakeupingear/junebug/README.md

 A `TileCollider` is also included to handle collision with a tilemap.
 This inherits directly from `Collider` but uses similar methods as `PolygonCollider` to perform intersection checks.
 This allows you to specify a custom collision mask for each tile in the tilemap, which can be useful for non-rectangular tiles like slopes.
 Similar to the `Sprite` metadata, this data is stored in a `collision` field in the tilemap's metadata from a `Scene` file.

-Note: The `TileCollider` has trouble with collisions at high speeds.
+NOTE: The `TileCollider` has trouble with collisions at high speeds.
 This is because the current implementation doesn't merge connected tiles into a single collision mask, resulting in some strange overlaps.
 Nonetheless, it still fine for most basic 2D games and will be improved in the future.

 ## Math